jeekim/EuropePMC-Identifier-Extractor/README.md

 ### TODO

 - to implement ! for negation.
-- sbt plugin for plug and play?
+- sbt plugin for plug and play.
+- to build a container.
+- to run as container (e.g., Docker)
+- to nun on AWS

 ### Acknowledgements